-Peak magnolia bloom is on and will last through this month.
-Get out here and experience this beautiful annual spectacle!
-Makes for quite a romantic and joyful stroll if you need easy, safe, outdoor Valentine’s Day plans.
-See you in the Garden!
+Peak magnolia bloom is on and will last for the next 2-3 weeks.
+Get out here and experience this beautiful annual spectacle.
+The garden makes for quite a romantic and joyful stroll if you need easy, safe, outdoor Valentine’s Day plans.

-- The first wave in mid January our signature M. campbellii are first to bloom in the Camellia Garden with some M. sprengeri starting around the same time in the Temperate Asia collection and near Fountain Plaza.
+- The first wave in mid January is the garden’s signature M. campbellii which are first to bloom in the Camellia Garden with some M. sprengeri starting around the same time in the Temperate Asia collection and near Fountain Plaza.